 Comprised of a 15 to 25 member civilian board of directors, broadly representing the community, oversees general organizations operations and administers funds received through public contributions.
-The board may perform some or all of the following duties: set policy which creates and controls the organizations; raise funds to pay rewards and cover administrative costs; determine the amount and method of reward payments, and act as trustee of funds contributed by citizens, businesses, and service groups.
-Generally the treasurer is designated to make reward payments to informants.
+The board may perform some or all of the following duties: set policies which establish and regulate the organization; raise funds to pay rewards and cover administrative costs; set payment schedules and methods, and act as trustee of funds contributed by citizens, businesses, and service groups in the community.
+Generally, the treasurer is designated to arrange reward payments for tipsters.

-A law enforcement officer is designated as coordinator by the participating law enforcement agency.
-The coordinator is responsible for overseeing day-to-day organizations operations and serves as liaison between the law enforcement agency, the board of directors, and the news media.
-Other law enforcement officers may be assigned to assist the coordinator with daily organizations operations.
+A law enforcement officer is designated as the Coordinator by the participating law enforcement agency.
+The Coordinator is responsible for overseeing the day-to-day organization operations and serves as liaison between the law enforcement agency, the board of directors, and media outlets.
+Other law enforcement officers may be assigned to assist the Coordinator with daily organization operations, if needed.

-A dramatic increase in crime and violence on our state’s university and public school campuses prompted forming campus Crime Stoppers organizations in an effort to empower the campus community to provide an alternative means to solve and reduce crime.
+An increase in crime and violence on our university and public school campuses prompted forming campus Crime Stoppers organizations in Texas.
+In an effort to empower the academic community, Campus Crime Stoppers has been established to provide an alternative means to solving and reducing crime in schools.

 There are two ways a campus program can be established and operated in Texas:

 - As an umbrella program (with bylaws) of an existing community Crime Stoppers program, preferably one that is certified by the Texas Crime Stoppers Council, or

 - As an independent 501(c)(3) non-profit corporation consistent with the above referenced law and certified by the Texas Crime Stoppers Council.